What Can You Do When Insurance Does Not Cover Ketamine Treatment for Mental Health?

 Going the Extra Mile for Patients Needing Intravenous Ketamine

 Most health insurance companies currently do not cover IV ketamine therapy for mental health conditions due to regulatory limitations.
-But research demonstrates that continuous coverage can considerably benefit depressed individuals.
+However, research demonstrates that continuous coverage can considerably benefit depressed individuals.

-If you want to make this treatment more affordable to a greater number of people, you should consider helping your patients look into a variety of funding options.
+If you want to make this treatment more affordable to more people, you should consider helping your patients look into various funding options.
 Doing so requires connecting with the right people and working a little harder at the beginning.
 Things will flow smoothly from there.

-And when your ketamine clinic has helped so many people get better, you will realize that healthcare is, indeed, a noble profession!
+And when your ketamine clinic has helped so many people get better, you will realize that healthcare is a noble profession!

 References